 Compared to Desvenlafaxine, nausea is more severe in those using Venlafaxine.
 There are no discernible differences in their efficacy.

 Venlafaxine and desvenlafaxine exhibit strong pharmacodynamic suppression of serotonin and noradrenaline reuptake in preclinical models.
-The findings also imply that desvenlafaxine has a tolerability advantage over venlafaxine in terms of less nausea.
+The findings also imply that desvenlafaxine has a tolerability advantage over venlafaxine regarding less nausea.Â

 Two studies compared desvenlafaxine 50 mg and 100 mg daily with a placebo, with the 50 mg dose having a significantly higher remission rate.
 Only desvenlafaxine 400 mg daily showed a significantly higher remission rate in research comparing desvenlafaxine 100 mg, 200 mg, and 400 mg daily to placebo.